snake-charmer-devs/snake-charmer/README.md

 snake-charmer uses IPython 2 so any subdirectories of `notebooks` will be visible and navigable as folders in the IPython web interface.
-However, you can't actually *create* directories from the web interface yet, so you'd need to log in via ssh as above to do this.
+However, you can't actually *create* directories from the web interface yet, so you'd need to log in via ssh, or just enter a shell command into IPython with `!`.

 The entire `snake-charmer` directory is visible within the VM as `/vagrant` in case you need it.
 Note that the VM **can't** see files outside these locations